Welcome

 -

-Humidity: Displays the humidity level from all your sensors.
+Humidity: Displays the humidity level of all your sensors.

 -